stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 * create using your existing Resource Group.
   * ##### Note that your location may not support creating a VM under a free trial, in which case you will have to redo your whole networking scheme under a new resource location.
 * Choose whatever options you need for a relative price point
-* Most of the settings in step 3 will be preselected
+* Most of the settings in step 3 will be pre-selected
 * Then finally purchase the VM and it will provision

 ![](pics/VMdeploy.png)